Domascode/bcul/README.md

-This and the other documentation files are 100% hand written so I'd appreaciate you reading them)

 # BCUL
 BCUL (Basic C++ Utilities (misleading I know)) is a project of mine designed to make doing repetitive C++ tasks as "Pythonic" (easy, one-line) as possible.
-It's build using C++, raw Win32 (the combo of pain) and CMake.
+It's built using C++, raw Win32 (the combo of pain) and CMake.
 As of now, it really only has 1 purpose: creating native Windows applications as easily as possible, but I'm planning to expand it into further aspects in the near or so future.

 # Usage
 1. Clone the git by entering this command in your terminal: git clone github.com/Domascode/bcul